ByteB4rb1e/html-theme-ref/ARCHITECTURE.md

 The `components/` directory contains styles for reusable UI components.
 Each file focuses on the content and functionality of a specific component in isolation.

+Contextual overrides (like `.is-rotten` for tomato and coconut) are managed at the component level.

 **Example**: `_header.scss`